swayea/customsetupnojb/README.md

 9. Change the value to AppIcon
 10. Rebuild Icon Cache and Respring from Trollstore

-Extra: If you want change your app name just change CFBundleDisplayName or CFBundleName (crashes on some apps, make backup)
+Extra: If you want change your app name just change CFBundleDisplayName or CFBundleName

+## Known issues ##

+- Changing CFBundleDisplayName gets applied hours after hours: I see this issue at Whatsapp, in the first time it not changes but after hours pass it gets changed automaticly with no problem.

+- Changing CFBundleName makes app not open on Home Screen: Here, the app name succesfully gets changed.
+But you can't launch app on Home Screen, but you can launch the app from app switcher or writing '' whatsapp:// '' to Safari.
+Also it getting fixed too automaticly after waiting some hours.

 **GUI app is work in progress**